koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - Changes
 - Unplanned Work
   - Also known as: Firefighting
-  - Unplanned Work is the worst form of work: in the presence of unplanned work, all planned work gets delayed.
+  - Unplanned Work is the most expensive form of work: in the presence of unplanned work, all planned work gets delayed.
   - It is important to know where your unplanned work is coming from.

 ### Three Ways